okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-create-custom-auth-server/main/index.md

 1. Set its name and description in the `name` and `description` attributes.

 1. Set the `audiences` array to the OAuth audience.
-The audiences identify the intended recipients of the JWT.
-Each system that intends to process the JWT must identify itself with a value in the audience claim, which must match one element in this array.
+The audiences identify the intended recipients of the identity and resource tokens.
+Each system that intends to process the a token must identify itself with a value in the audience claim, which must match one element in this array.
 See the [RFC7519 definition of audience in JWT claims](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.3).

 1. Set `issuer_mode` to `DYNAMIC` for typical use.
 The issuer mode specifies the OAuth issuer on tokens based on the domain of the request, including support for custom domains.
 For more options, see the [provider documentation](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/auth_server).